dsvi/archivarius/readme.md

 ## Getting it

-You can get pre-built static binary for linux with no side dependencies [here.](https://github.com/dsvi/archivarius/releases)
+You can get a pre-built static binary for linux with no side dependencies [here.](https://github.com/dsvi/archivarius/releases)

 Or you can build it yourself from sources.
-The only dependency is libacl and libzstd (`libacl1-dev libzstd1-dev` package for Ubuntu) and a C++20 conformant compiler:
+The only dependencies are libacl and libzstd (`libacl1-dev libzstd1-dev` package for Ubuntu) and a C++20 conformant compiler:

     git clone https://github.com/dsvi/archivarius.git
     cd archivarius